davidk/part-fillers/README.md

 much for what little you are ordering.
 Add more stuff!

 As this is version controlled, feel free to fork, add your own, and send a pull request to incorporate stuff.
 Tables in Markdown are pretty easy.
-Need help?
+Need help or don't want the hassle of editing stuff?
 Add to the issues list (to the right).

 Random notes: Bottom of the basement stuff is avoided where possible/known.
 No point in buying crappy stuff; it'll just get thrown away for better parts or blow up stuff down the line.
 If you see something more cost effective